-Let’s skip to the ending instead – you gotta coax ‘em out, see, make ‘em trust you.
-Way out in the open where you can see them through and through, no secrets here anymore.
-When they’re laughing in the open air, when they’re letting you get a look at the glint of sky off their wings, when the clouds pause overhead and don’t know what to make of a shadowed thing brought to light – that’s when you know you’ve got ‘em, sure as sin.
+Nah, let’s skip to the ending instead.
+You’ve gotta coax ‘em out, see, make ‘em trust you.
+Way out in the open where you can see them through & through, no secrets here anymore.
+When they’re laughing in the open air, when they’re letting you get a look at the glint of sky off their wings, when the clouds pause overhead & don’t know what to make of a shadowed thing brought to light – see, darlin’, that’s when you know you’ve got ‘em.
+Sure as sin.

-That’s the thing, now, isn’t it.
+Well, that’s the thing, now, isn’t it.
 See, darlin’, it’s tough to talk to imaginary things.
 Not because you need a full moon or newt’s eyes – no, no, this type of magic is harder ‘cause all you got is your words.
-You talk to ‘em like they’re real as anything, just need a little soothing, somebody to tell ‘em it’s okay to quiet down.
-Once you’ve got them in the sunlight you could do anything you want with them, but you gotta treat them all like porcelain lawnmowers or they’ll hide in the shadows again.
+You talk to ‘em like they’re real as anything, just need a little soothin’, somebody to tell ‘em it’s okay to quiet down.
+Once you’ve got them in the sunlight you could do anything you want with them, but you’ve gotta treat them all like porcelain lawnmowers or they’ll hide in the shadows again.
 Devils could be angels if you talk to them the same.

 Now, it’s tougher goin’ down that path.
 Not gonna lie to you, ‘cause the imaginary ones know the best stories.
-Hell, their atoms are woven out of stories, they’ve got so may it drowns them, and who’s to say you won’t get caught up in the riptide?
-If you wanna listen, some days they’ll surround you, choke you in smoke and stardust.
+Hell, their atoms are woven out of stories, they’ve got so many it drowns ‘em, & who’s to say you won’t get caught up in the riptide?
+If you wanna listen, some days they’ll surround you, choke you in smoke & stardust.
 All those things the sun can’t reach.

-But darlin’, I’m gonna let you in on a secret: the devil’s nothing more than a drunken angel, stony-eyed and steely-hearted and goddamn tired of being underestimated.
-You know how it is with impossible things – they only stay that way till you start believin’ in them, the stories they tell.
+But darlin’, I’ll let you in on a secret: the devil’s nothing more than a drunken angel, knife-eyed & shackle-hearted & tired of being underestimated.
+You know how it is with imaginary things – they only stay that way till you start believin’ in them, the stories they tell.
 Who ever heard of a witch letting her familiars wave the wand?
-You’re gonna be chewin’ on your own ribcage sooner or later if you sign up for this, but darlin’, you mark my words: when the world crumbles, the ones that don’t exist are the ones who’ll make it out alive.
+You’ll be chewin’ on your own ribcage sooner or later if you sign up for this, but darlin’, you mark my words: when the world crumbles, the one that don’t exist are the ones who’ll make it out alive.

-So fine, maybe you let them stay in the shadows.
+So fine, my father said, fine.
+Maybe you let ‘em stay in the shadows.
 They’re creatures of the night, so maybe you forget about sun.
 Sit under the porch light.
-Swat moths and listen to invisible crickets and let them whisper secrets in your ear instead of the other way ‘round.
+Swat moths & listen to invisible crickets & let them whisper secrets in your ear instead of the other way ‘round.
 Might do you both a bit of good, don’t you think?
-That’s all they want, darlin’, they just want to be heard.
-And don’t we all.
+That’s all they want, darlin’, they just want to be heard. & don’t we all.